Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 \subsubsection{Defect Detection}

-As shown in TABLE \ref{table2}, the proposed RB-AE achieves better defect detection performance than that of other state-of-the art methods.
-AE\_SSIM, AnoGAN and f-AnoGAN do not perform well.
-Althogh RIAD ,TrustMAE and Patch SVDD perform better, they are unable to maintain good inspection performance for all texture categories.
-For example, RIAD achieves the outstanding performance on Leather with image level ROCAUC of 100.00\%, but the poor performance on Carpet with image level ROCAUC of 84.20\%.
-In contrast, our proposed RB-AE can perform well for all categories.
-This is because the $L_{pixel\_dis}$ makes the extracted features more discriminative, then MSFDM utilize these more discriminative features to detect the defects easily.
+As shown in TABLE \ref{table2}, the proposed NDP-Net achieves a better defect detection performance than that of other state-of-the-art methods.
+AE\_SSIM, AnoGAN, and f-AnoGAN do not perform well.
+Although RIAD, TrustMAE, and Patch SVDD perform better, they are unable to maintain good inspection performance for all texture categories.
+For example, RIAD achieves outstanding performance on the leather dataset with an image level ROCAUC of 100.00\% but poor performance on the carpet dataset with an image level ROCAUC of 84.20\%.
+In contrast, our proposed NDP-Net can perform well for all categories.
+This is because $L_{def\_per}$ makes the extracted features more discriminative, and the MSDSM utilizes these more discriminative features to easily detect defects.